nyu-mll/jiant/README.md

 To add new tasks, you should:

 1. Add your data to the ``data_dir`` you intend to use.
 When constructing your task class (see next bullet), make sure you specify the correct subfolder containing your data.
-It is recommended that you shuffle your training data if there are many rows (>10k) to avoid training artefacts.
+It is recommended that you shuffle your training and validation data if there are many rows (>10k) to avoid training artefacts.
+E.g: in a binary classification setting, if your data is sorted by label, the model would go through all the positive examples before finding a negative, so would only learn to always predict 1.
+If you reach 100% accuracy in training before one epoch, this is likely the case.

 2. Create a class in ``src/tasks.py``, and make sure that...